-We are currently authorized to issue 25,000,000 shares of our common stock.
-As of October 16, 2013, we had 6,036,045 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants, options, convertible promissory notes and shares of common stock earned but not yet issued under our director compensation program.
+We are currently authorized to issue 1,000,000,000 shares of our common stock.
+As of April 30, 2013, we had 573,468,866 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants, options, convertible promissory notes and shares of common stock earned but not yet issued under our director compensation program.
 Under our 2011 Employee Stock Purchase Plan, or ESPP, our employees can buy our common stock at a discounted price.
 To the extent the shares of common stock are issued, options and warrants are exercised or convertible promissory notes are converted, holders of our common stock will experience dilution.
 In addition, in the event of any future financing of equity securities or securities convertible into or exchangeable for, common stock, holders of our common stock may experience dilution.
-As of October 16, 2013, warrants to purchase 123,804 shares of our common stock are exercisable at approximately \$15.11 per share and are subject to "weighted-average" anti-dilution protection upon certain equity issuances below \$15.11 per share (as may be further adjusted as defined in the warrant).
-In addition, as of October 16, 2013, we had outstanding options to purchase 467,923 shares of our common stock at a weighted average exercise price of approximately \$20.00 per share and outstanding warrants to purchase 661,546 shares of our common stock (including the above warrants subject to weighted-average anti-dilution protection); and approximately 35,632 shares of our common stock are available for grant under the ESPP.
+As of April 30, 2013, warrants to purchase 14,326,099 shares of our common stock are exercisable at approximately \$.1306 per share and are subject to "weighted-average" anti-dilution protection upon certain equity issuances below \$.1306 per share (as may be further adjusted as defined in the warrant).
+In addition, as of April 30, 2013, we had outstanding options to purchase 60,112,424 shares of our common stock at a weighted average exercise price of approximately \$0.14 per share and outstanding warrants to purchase 111,349,846 shares of our common stock; and approximately 4,454,000 shares of our common stock are available for grant under the ESPP.
+In addition, we also had approximately \$938,000 outstanding principal amount and interest of convertible debt as of January 31, 2013 for which the conversion price varies depending on the average trading price of shares of our common stock.
+Accordingly, if our stock price decreases, we could be required to issue a greater number of shares of our common stock upon conversion of this debt than originally anticipated, which could lead to dilution of your investment in our company.

-The accounting treatment for certain of our warrants is complex and subject to judgments concerning the valuation of embedded derivative rights within the applicable securities.
+The accounting treatment for our convertible securities and certain of our warrants is complex and subject to judgments concerning the valuation of embedded derivative rights within the applicable securities.
 Fluctuations in the valuation of these rights could cause us to take charges to our earnings and make our financial results unpredictable.